-First found in Bedfordshire, where they held a family seat from very ancient times, before and after the Norman Conquest in 1066.
+First found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from very ancient times, before and after the Norman Conquest in 1066.

 This web page shows only a small excerpt of our Wilkes research.
 Another 300 words(21 lines of text) covering the years 1665 and 1732 are included under the topic Early Wilkes History in all our PDF Extended History products.